dominictarr/split/readme.markdown

 ## keep matched splitter

-As with `Array#split`, if you split by a regular expression with a matching group, the matches will be retained in the collection.
+As with `String#split`, if you split by a regular expression with a matching group, the matches will be retained in the collection.

 ```